Mapse/Test/README.md

 # Test
-Repository for the LPH-HATS 2020
+This is a test repository for the CMS Git/GitHub Tutorial.